MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 ## License requirements

 Capabilities mentioned in this article are available only to users with the Copilot for Sales standard license.
-If you have the Copilot for Sales premium license, see [Use Microsoft Copilot for Sales with Copilot in Outlook](outlook-better-together.md).
+If you have the Copilot for Sales premium license, see [Summarize an email thread using sales information in Outlook](email-summary-premium.md)

 ## Anatomy of email summary